tiayyba/CYT180_Lab6/index.md

 print("Default parallelism:", spark.sparkContext.defaultParallelism)
 print("Python version (driver):", spark.sparkContext.pythonVer)
 ```
 Notice that Spark runs in local[*] mode in Colab.
 This means Spark uses all available CPU cores in a single machine, not a real cluster.
+There is no external cluster manager being used, Spark uses an internal built-in scheduler.

 ----